ibdavo/cloud_functions/README.md

 # README
-This is a simple example of how to use the Cloud Functions Emulator to build and test a Cloud Function.
+This is a simple example of how to use the Cloud Functions Emulator to build and test a Cloud Functions.
 It is divided into two lessons.
 The first is the building and testing of a single Cloud Function.
 The second is the building and testing two Cloud Functions that communicate via Pub / Sub.

 ## Architecture documentation
     Lucid document is located [here](https://lucid.app/lucidchart/1fb615e6-2711-43c8-98cb-de6b6bf03a63/edit?viewport_loc=-203%2C105%2C2219%2C996%2C0_0&invitationId=inv_8b22ab09-173b-4e87-8836-3aef82842458)